-Finally, VLOD cases, making up one-third of our cohort, showed no significant clinical differences or strain diversity from LOD cases, with CC17/cpsIII prevailing in LOD and CC23/cpsIa in VLOD.
+Finally, VLOD cases, making up one-third of our cohort, showed no significant differences in clinical characteristics or strain diversity from LOD cases, with CC17/cpsIII prevailing in LOD and CC23/cpsIa in VLOD.
 Interestingly, the presence of the PI-2A variant 1 was associated with higher odds of VLOD.
 PI-2A stands out as particularly variable among the three GBS pilus islands.[29]
 The surface protein typing tool included PI-2A1 and PI-2A2 to maximize PI-2A coverage, rather than to signify distinct biological phenotypes.[29]
 Nonetheless, these subvariants are genomically distinct and may have significant biological differences.
 The conservation of PI-2A alleles indicates that genomic variations among subvariants likely do not affect functionality, suggesting PI-2A1 may not have unique virulence traits.
 Instead, the observation might result from antigenic variation due to immune selection pressures, such as prior exposure or waning maternal antibodies, which can increase susceptibility to different antigenic alleles as infants age—a pattern also seen in a related pilus locus in pneumococci.[30]
 Aside from these possible age-related changes in exposure and immune landscape, the similarities between LOD and VLOD cases suggest they are likely bacteriologically equivalent.
 This implies acquisition from the same niches, as supported by our case of VLOD twins pointing to simultaneous external acquisition—consistent with previous reports [7,16] emphasizing the arbitrary nature of the 3-month cut off and suggesting the VLOD cases might be included alongside LOD in studies of infant invasive disease.
 [5,6]

 The single site of collection, absence of granular maternal colonization information and lack of information pertaining to disease onset are some of the limitations of this study.
-Although retrospective in nature and reliance on routinely collected data, our study provides valuable insights into the clinical presentation of iGBS in infants, clinical laboratory markers/predictors of severity, the probability of the host-response driving clinical outcomes and the substantial overlap between LOD and VLOD in both clinical features and pathogen characteristics and the concordance in pathogen population structure among globally representative strains points to similarity in exposure to invasive serotypes across different geographies.
+Although retrospective in nature and reliant on routinely collected data, our study provides valuable insights into the clinical presentation of iGBS in infants, clinical laboratory markers/predictors of severity, the distribution of host-responses driving clinical outcomes and the substantial overlap between LOD and VLOD in both clinical features and pathogen characteristics.
+In additions,the concordance in pathogen population structure with globally representative strains points to similar exposure to invasive serotypes across different geographies.
 Overall, our study generates further hypotheses regarding the complex host-bacterial interactions underlying iGBS while underscoring its clinical burden.
 It calls for broader investigations of the molecular risk factors linked to these outcomes, such as genome-wide association studies that require larger datasets, which are now becoming increasingly available.

 Legends to figures